dlsayter81/A-very-built-Discord-Bot-/Readme.md

-# 🤖 A Very Built Discord Bot
+# 🤖 A Very Built Discord Bot Coded By CrashOverride

 Welcome to **A Very Built Discord Bot** — a modular, admin-focused Discord bot built with [Pycord](https://docs.pycord.dev).
 Designed for symbolic clarity, secure orchestration, and server-side rituals, this bot is ideal for managing Discord communities with precision and control.